manoel-lopes/clean-forum-node-api/README.md

 - **Stubs**: It uses stubs to replace real implementations of certain modules (like use cases) with a controlled, predictable behavior during tests.
 - **Spies/Mocks**: To verify interactions between different parts of the code, it uses spies and mocks to observe function calls and their arguments.
 - **Fakes**: It uses factory functions to generate fake data for testing, ensuring consistent and repeatable test scenarios.
+- **System Under Test (SUT)**: Uses a consistent naming convention where the class or component being tested is assigned to a variable named `sut`, making tests more readable and clearly identifying what is being tested.
+- **Test Data Builder**: Provides fluent API builders for creating test data with method chaining making test data creation flexible and readable.

 ---